 For the transfer, please take the empty payment slip and enter the total invoice amount.

 Would you like to pay the invoice amount in installments and transfer the absolute minimum?

 Please enter the desired payment amount in the empty payment slip.
 The minimum payment amount is 10% of the value of the goods.
+If you make a partial payment, you will receive an invoice every month until the entire amount has been paid.
+The outstanding amount increases by 1% every month.
 The amount to be paid can be selected for each installment.